danielwe/vim-butter/README.md

   buffer is considered unique, and another one of the same kind cannot exist.
 * If you're in a preview window, `:Bnext` will not do anything.

-Analogous commands `:Bprev` and `:BNext` for stepping backwards and `:Blast,:Bfirst,:Brewind` for stepping to the last and first buffers are also provided, as are splitting commands `:SBnext,:SBprev,:SBNext,:SBlast,:SBfirst,:SBrewind` that work according to the same heuristic for finding the desired buffer.
-However, the splitting commands work in the preview window, however.
+The commands `:Bprev` and `:BNext` step backwards using the same logic, and `:Blast,:Bfirst,:Brewind` step to the last and first similar buffers, respectively.

+The plugin also provide the commands `:SBnext,:SBprev,:SBNext,:SBlast,:SBfirst,:SBrewind`, which open the target buffer in a split.
+The splitting commands work from the preview window.

-The `[S]Bnext,[S]Bprev,[S]BNext` take an optional count in the line number position (i.e., `:3Bnext`) specifying how far to move on the buffer list.
-Only buffers of the same kind as the current buffer count as steps.
+The commands `[S]Bnext,[S]Bprev,[S]BNext` take an optional count in the line number position (i.e., `:3Bnext`) specifying how many steps to move down the buffer list.
+Only buffers of the same kind as the current buffer are counted.

 ### delete buffers
 `:Bdelete,:Bunload,:Bwipeout`

-The plugin also provides commands for deleting buffers using similar heuristics:
-`:Bdelete N` will try to hide buffer `N` and replace it with the previous buffer (i.e., call `:Bprev`) in all windows where it is open, and only then call `:bdelete` on it.
+The plugin provides commands for deleting buffers using similar heuristics: `:Bdelete N` will try to hide buffer `N` and replace it with the previous buffer (i.e., call `:Bprev`) in all windows where it is open, and only then call `:bdelete` on it.
 Thus, the window layout is maintained unless no other buffer of the same type is available.
 Just as for `:bdelete`, the buffer(s) to delete can be specified in a number of ways: a single buffer index in the line number position (`:3Bdelete`), a buffer index range (`3,5Bdelete`), one or more arguments containing buffer indices or filenames (`Bdelete 3 prose.txt`), or no argument at all (`Bdelete`, applies to current buffer).
 Analogous commands `Bunload` and `Bwipeout` are also provided.

-The preview window is not touched (a straightforward and desired consequence of using `:Bprev` for the buffer replacement).
+The preview window is not touched.
+(This is a direct and desired consequence of using `:Bprev` for the buffer replacement).
 Hence, if the preview window is open with a buffer about to be removed, it will be closed.